dann1/one-deploy/arch_bastion.md

 inventory/.one-deploy/bastion
 ```

-Looking at `inventory/.one-deploy/bastion.d/n1`, resulting SSH config should be really straightforward to understand:
+Looking at `inventory/.one-deploy/bastion.d/n1`, the resulting SSH config is simple and straightforward:

 ```ssh-config